-Please see below for a list of fixes / changes in version 3.94.
-I've left version 2 up so it's available for people who may still need a .net 2.0 only solution.
-This latest version requires .net 4 or higher.
+Please see below for a list of fixes / changes in version 4.0.
+I've left version 2 up so it's available for people who may still need a .NET 2.0 only solution.
+This latest version requires .NET 4 or higher.
+Version 4.0 is not compatible with previous versions!

 When I first started looking for information or example code for TCP/IP communication in VB.NET, I have to admit I was looking for it all.
 I was willing to accept the bits I needed to get started, but I was hoping, like you probably are, that I would find it all... some easily transportable classes that would allow me to do what I think most of us want when we first start looking into this - send and receive files and our own data or text, all over a single connection, simultaneously.
 It's what we'll all need eventually, for one project or another, when the time comes to build a client/server application.
 We'll also need to control the bandwidth at the server, or someone will use it all up downloading a large file...
 And oh - it would be nice if we could connect to the server on the same port from multiple clients, right?